 Paper Bullets is the first book to tell the history of an audacious anti-Nazi campaign undertaken by an unlikely pair: two French women, Lucy Schwob and Suzanne Malherbe—better remembered today by their artist names, Claude Cahun and Marcel Moore.
 The couple’s actions were even more courageous because of who they were: lesbian partners known for cross-dressing and creating the kind of gender-bending work that the Nazis would come to call “degenerate art.”
 In addition, Lucy was half Jewish, and they had communist affiliations in Paris, where they attended political rallies with Surrealists and socialized with artists like Gertrude Stein.

 This book has been selected for the longlist for the 2021 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
-Read Deborah Hopkinson’s review for Book Page here.
+Read Deborah Hopkinson’s review for Book Page here, and Candy Bedworth’s review for Daily Art Magazine here.

 - Anni & Josef Albers: Equal and Unequal, by Nicholas Fox Weber.
 Publisher: Phaidon, 2020.